-- Door and windows and other openings with handles or locks at the crime scene should not be touched if they are broken or the locks are cut, lest the tool marks or the fingerprints are destroyed.
+- Doors, windows, and other openings with handles or locks at the crime scene should not be touched if they are broken, or the locks are cut, lest the tool marks or fingerprints be destroyed.

-- If any trace evidence is found on the tool marks, the examination of the trace evidence should be done before the tool marks examination.
+- If any trace evidence is found on the tool marks, the trace evidence should be examined before the tool marks examination.

 - Tool marks evidence should be packaged so that it is not damaged as it may change the microscopic characteristics.

 - If the tools have been stained by blood or other biological material, they must be cleaned with a soft bristle brush and disinfectants such as Terg-A-Zyme, ethanol, and other similar products.

 - The tools are always cleaned with cotton-tipped swabs saturated with ethanol or acetone.

 Practically, it is impossible to manufacture two tools that are exactly alike.
 Most of the tools used in crime are not manufactured under controlled conditions.
 As a result, they frequently exhibit both gross and microscopic distinctions.
 Their frequent use causes wear, dents, and other damage.
 Reshaping tools will add new characteristics or change existing ones, allowing the tools to be distinguished from one another.

 It is very difficult to reproduce test marks of the tool even if they are made of similar materials, in a similar manner, and with a corresponding position and portion of the tool.
 It is, therefore, essential to pay utmost care and attention while making proper standards.
 The test marks are made on a soft material so that the tool edge does not get altered.
 When the original mark is in wood, paint, or soft metal, the standard should be made with the same material.
 When the original mark is on hard metal, such as steel, using the same material as standard is not desirable.
 Lead or tin sheets may be used for test marks in such cases.